-First thing I did when I came back to Puerto Rico was finding out WHERE TO BUY A MENSTRUAL CUP.
+When I came back to Puerto Rico from that weekend, I was decided to find out where to buy a menstrual cup.
 I have never been a tampon person, and I knew that, as a frequent traveler, I could not keep on traveling with huge pad boxes.
-Trust me, if I kept on going the way I was, I would always need to buy my brand.
-When I got my period in Sweden a few years ago, I couldn’t find any brand big enough for my flow.
-So yes, a menstrual cup was definitely an option.
+Once I got my period in Sweden a few years ago, I couldn’t find any brand big enough for my flow.
+So yes, a menstrual cup was definitely an option for me.

-I started my research: there is (or was) only a store in Puerto Rico that sell them.
+I started my research: there was only a store back then in Puerto Rico that sell them.
 I went all my way there and bought mine.
-The guy explained me pretty well, showed me all the brands he has, and I made my decision.
+The guy who worked there explained everything to me pretty well.
+He showed me all the brands he has, and I made my decision.
 Most of the menstrual cups in the market come in two sizes:

 #2 has a diameter is 46 mm (1.8 inches) by 52 mm (2 inches), the stem measures 20 mm (0.8 inches, and the volume of the cup is 30 ml (1.0 fl oz).